Skip to content

 Q. Creativity is one of Emerson’s touchstones.
 Was there an experience you remember that illustrates that core value?

-The moment at Emerson College that made me realize just how creative the place was––outside of the massively talented students––occurred during my freshman year.
+The moment at Emerson College that made me realize just how creative the place was––outside of the massively talented students––occurred during my first year.
 I realized I may not be getting all the stage time I wanted as an actor due to seniors who had seniority and first dibs on big parts and the preponderance of musicals.

-As a freshman, I’d already done Damn Yankees and I was really not interested in spending four more years singing and dancing old show tunes (I’d already done a lot of that in high school).
+As a first year, I’d already done Damn Yankees and I was really not interested in spending four more years singing and dancing old show tunes (I’d already done a lot of that in high school).
 Several other friends of mine––Eddie Brill, Chris Phillips, Adam Roth, Jodi Haffner, Katy Bolger––were interested in the same idea I was: starting our own theater group to do wholly original productions.

 We didn’t mind singing and dancing as long as we were singing and dancing to our own original stuff.
 We wanted to do everything––sketch shows, one-act plays, huge variety revues––all written, directed, performed, lit, painted, propped up, and designed by students––and get credit for it.